YohannParis/widget-productive/SPEC.md

 - User picks destination calendar from Calendar.app calendars
 - Sync approved vacation only
 - Sync window: past 90 days + next 365 days
-- One all-day spanning event per Productive vacation booking
+- One all-day spanning event per Productive vacation booking, titled **`Vacation`**
 - Keep separate bookings as separate calendar events
 - Store Productive booking id to EventKit identifier mapping in UserDefaults and event notes
+- If the destination calendar is changed, app-created events are removed from the old calendar and recreated in the new one on the next sync (only events the app created)
 - Each sync reconciles the calendar to match approved vacations in the window: create events for newly approved bookings, and delete events whose booking is gone or no longer approved (only events the app created, tracked via the stored mapping)